DeCenter-AI/decenter-ai.streamlit.app/README.md

 - Upload dataset
 - Upload requirement texts
 - click on train
-- Download your trained model once the model training process
+- Download your trained model once the model training process is complete